Skip to main content

 awscli = "latest"

-If you are not happy with the tools or the versions that are specified in this file, you can modify them as you see fit.
-For example, if you would like to pin the version of the AWS CLI to a particular version, you can do so like this:
+If the tools or versions specified in this file do not meet your requirements, you can modify them as needed.
+For instance, to pin the AWS CLI to a specific version, you can update the file as follows:

 [tools]